 Introduction: Transformative Discipleship

-In the early 1940s, the Nazi’s dominated many countries in central Europe.
+In the early 1940s, the Nazis dominated many countries in central Europe.
 And they were not neutral toward religion.

 The world may have never known Pope John Paul II if it wasn’t for the discipleship of Jan Tyranowski.

-Discuss: What inspires you about the example of Jan Tyranowski?
+Discuss: What inspires you about the

 YOUR MISSION, YOUR IMPACT

-That’s why your mission to disciple others is so important—and it comes with tremendous responsibility.
-The way you go about discipling others matters: how much prayer and planning you put into it, how well you form them in the fullness of the Faith, how well you train them for mission.
+That’s why your mission to lead others in discipleship is so important, and it comes with tremendous responsibility.
+The way you go about discipleship matters: how much prayer and planning you put into it; how well you form disciples in the faith; how well you train them for mission.
 If done well, with the right vision and with great care, you, like Jan Tyranowski, can change the world.
 If that’s going to happen, our discipleship with others must be intentional, like Jan’s.

-Finally, it’s important to note that these articles are not the result of individual creative opinions about discipleship or the “FOCUS way” of doing things.
+It’s important to note that these articles are not simply the result of individual creative opinions about discipleship or “the FOCUS way” of doing things.
 Rather, these articles represent FOCUS’ attempt to live out and explain the Catholic Church’s vision for evangelization and discipleship.
-FOCUS simply seeks to follow what the Church teaches about how to proclaim the Gospel and form missionary disciples.
-These articles will equip you to do this well and in the heart of the Catholic Tradition.
-We believe these articles will be a blessing to your discipleship times in four main ways:
+FOCUS simply seeks to follow what the Church teaches about proclaiming the Gospel and forming missionary disciples.
+These articles will equip you to do this well within the heart of Catholic Tradition.

 - You will have great flexibility in your discipleship time.